 Meditation Retreat Dates:

-Level: For those who have st at least one 7day retreat with us already.
-Please email us for enquiries.
+Level: For those who have sat at least one 7day Foundation retreat (Level 1) with us already or have been on retreat with another meditation teacher in the past.
+Please email us for enquiries and state your previous experience.

 Teachings are offered on donation.